amitgangane/DocBot/README.md

 # DocBot - RAG Application

-A Retrieval-Augmented Generation (RAG) application for querying PDF documents using OpenAI, ChromaDB, and LangGraph.
+A Retrieval-Augmented Generation (RAG) application for querying PDF documents using OpenAI, Qdrant Cloud, and LangGraph.

 ## Features